thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 #### Step 7: Now you will be forwarded to your cluster on IBM Cloud and you can verify the status of the creation of your cluster

 The creation of the custer takes up to 20 min.
+> _Note:_ If you in a hands-on session please inform your instructor that you have finished step 7.

 ![create Kubernetes service](images/ibmcloud-create-kubernetes-3.png)